Questions & Answers

 Q: Are there no common Nordic grid models used at this moment in time in the operational NTC capacity calculation?

 A: Today there are common Nordic grid models, but not with an hourly market time resolution for the purpose of capacity calculation.
 Or in other words: there are no hourly common Nordic forecast grid models used today in the Nordic capacity calculation.
 Within the Nordic CCM project those common grid models are being created (prototypes!) for the sole purpose of the development and testing of the capacity calculation methodology (at the same time, this is the main source of the data quality issues that the project is facing).
 These common grid models are only temporary models for the purpose of the project, anticipating the models that will be delivered by the European CGM project.
 It is those models that are to be used in the Nordic CNTC / FB capacity calculation; the Nordic CCM project is completely dependent on this input.

 Q: Will there still be countertrade / redispatch under FB?

-A: Yes, as not all grid elements will be considered in the FB mechanism; only those grid elements that are significantly impacted by cross-border trade will be considered.
+- not all grid elements are considered in the FB mechanism; only those grid elements that are significantly impacted by cross-border trade,

 Q: Will the auction structure on the DA be changed?